-There is so much to love about that State of Kentucky.
+There is so much to love about the State of Kentucky.
 Beautiful countryside, magnificent horses, innovative distilleries, and great bourbons all come to mind.
-We spend a lot of time here and always enjoy the wonderful people we meet and places we experience
+We spend a lot of time here and always enjoy the wonderful people we meet and the places we experience

 Our independent agency offers Medicare supplement insurance, Advantage plans, and Part D Drug coverage across the entire state.
 From Louisville to Lexington – Bardstown to Florence – and all places in between, we can help you find the supplemental insurance that best fits your needs.
 Contact us today to get started!